Troponin

 Troponin, or the troponin complex, is a complex of three regulatory proteins (troponin C, troponin I, and troponin T) that are integral to muscle contraction in skeletal muscle and cardiac muscle, but not smooth muscle.
-Measurements of cardiac-specific troponins I and T are extensively used as diagnostic and prognostic indicators in the management of myocardial infarction and acute coronary syndrome.
+Measurements of cardiac-specific troponins I and T are extensively used as diagnostic and prognostic indicators in the management of myocarditis, myocardial infarction and acute coronary syndrome.
 Blood troponin levels may be used as a diagnostic marker for stroke or other myocardial injury that is ongoing, although the sensitivity of this measurement is low.

 Function

 Troponin is attached to the protein tropomyosin and lies within the groove between actin filaments in muscle tissue.
 In a relaxed muscle, tropomyosin blocks the attachment site for the myosin crossbridge, thus preventing contraction.
 When the muscle cell is stimulated to contract by an action potential, calcium channels open in the sarcoplasmic membrane and release calcium into the sarcoplasm.
 Some of this calcium attaches to troponin, which causes it to change shape, exposing binding sites for myosin (active sites) on the actin filaments.
 Myosin's binding to actin causes crossbridge formation, and contraction of the muscle begins.

 Troponin is found in both skeletal muscle and cardiac muscle, but the specific versions of troponin differ between types of muscle.
 The main difference is that the TnC subunit of troponin in skeletal muscle has four calcium ion-binding sites, whereas in cardiac muscle there are only three.
 The actual amount of calcium that binds to troponin has not been definitively established.